dr-brutalov/deaddrop-rs/README.md

 ## Database

 Data gets stored into the local database file dd.db.
 This file will not by synched to git repos.
 Delete this file if you don't set up a user properly on the first go

+## Mitigation

+My proposed mitigation is to implement a method for protecting the exposed database.
+The initial method being explored involves using the [cocoon](https://docs.rs/cocoon/latest/cocoon/) crate.

+## Logging

+To ensure this tool functions as intended, logging needed to be implemented.
+Exploring [crates.io](https://crates.io/crates/log) brought to light several interesting options.
+For my first attempt, I've elected to use [simple_logging](https://docs.rs/simple-logging/2.0.2/simple_logging/).
+The initial minimal testing creates an appropriate file, however, it doesn't write anything useful, yet.
+Further exploration is needed.